Learn how to make complex information accessible

 Meg McGuire, associate professor of English, University of Delaware, teaches courses in technical and professional communication, including business and technical writing, document design, environmental rhetoric and digital writing.
 Her research focuses on student experiences and digital communication.
 She has contributed to Engaging 21st Century Writers with Social Media on using Tumblr in the classroom and collaborated on feminist mentorship for Surviving Sexism in the Academy.

-Jessica Edwards, associate professor of English, University of Delaware, has developed and taught courses in technical writing, critical race studies, composition studies, diversity studies and African American literature.
-Her research explores critical race theory, the intersections of race, racism and power, and storytelling in writing classrooms.
-A former faculty scholar at UD’s Center for Teaching, Learning and Assessment, her work has been published in Computers and Composition Online and several edited collections.
+Jessica Edwards, associate professor of English, University of Delaware, has developed and taught courses in technical and professional communication, composition studies, and African American literature.
+Her research explores the intersections of social justice and storytelling in writing classrooms.
+A former faculty scholar at UD’s Center for Teaching, Learning and Assessment, her work has been published in Computers and Composition Online, Technical Communication Quarterly and several edited collections.
 Edwards also served as a consultant editor for Black in America: A Broadview Topics Reader (2018).

 Keerthi Potluri, associate professor of environmental humanities and professional writing, University of Delaware, specializes in urban studies and social and political thought, focusing on the construction of cities, memorials and public spaces in North America.
 Her research includes urban parks, waterways and the design of public spaces like the World Trade Center Memorial Plaza.
 She has held research positions at NYU and the University of Pennsylvania and developed communications strategies for the American Civil Liberties Union and Central Park Conservancy.
 Potluri earned her M.A. and Ph.D. in rhetoric from UC Berkeley.